itoropitsin/TinyAI/ICON_INSTRUCTIONS.md

-# Инструкция по созданию иконки приложения
+# How to Generate the App Icon

-## Вариант 1: Использование готового SVG (рекомендуется)
+## Option 1: Use the provided SVG (recommended)

-1. Откройте файл `DeepAI/icon_template.svg` в любом редакторе (например, в браузере или Figma)
+1. Open `DeepAI/icon_template.svg` in any editor (for example, a browser or Figma)
-2. Экспортируйте PNG файлы следующих размеров:
+2. Export PNG files in the following sizes:
    - 16x16, 32x32, 64x64, 128x128, 256x256, 512x512, 1024x1024
-3. Сохраните их в папку `DeepAI/Assets.xcassets/AppIcon.appiconset/` с именами:
+3. Save them into `DeepAI/Assets.xcassets/AppIcon.appiconset/` with these names:
    - `icon_16x16.png` (16x16)
    - `icon_16x16@2x.png` (32x32)
    - `icon_32x32.png` (32x32)